ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 ![LHC Control Room](LHCControlRoom.png)

 **Fig. 2.** The CERN Linear Hadron Collider (LHC) was built to discover [_SUSY_](https://en.wikipedia.org/wiki/Supersymmetry) superpartner particles.
 Control Room champagne bottles might need a backup plan.
-Consider the Deepening Crisis fundamental problem with _SUSY_ naturalness stems from the unnaturalness of _SUSY_ being an unacknowledged attempt to solve the [many-body problem](https://en.wikipedia.org/wiki/Many-body_problem#:~:text=The%20many%2Dbody%20problem%20is,accurate%20description%20of%20the%20system.) on the universal(multiverse!) scale via its reductionism to conjectured zero-sized imaginary-invisible mathematical point particle collisions - returning null results to the detection of any sort of _SUSY_ superpartner particle-_sparticle_ increasingly complex recursive backgrounds of [hidden dimensional physics of unknown string-membrane-loop material AdS/CFT mechanisms](https://en.wikipedia.org/wiki/AdS/CFT_correspondence) - while the 3-body problem is proven to be computationally intractable.
+Consider the Deepening Crisis fundamental problem with _SUSY_ naturalness stems from the unnaturalness of _SUSY_ being an unacknowledged attempt to solve the [many-body problem](https://en.wikipedia.org/wiki/Many-body_problem#:~:text=The%20many%2Dbody%20problem%20is,accurate%20description%20of%20the%20system.) on the universal(multiverse!) scale via its reductionism to conjectured zero-sized imaginary-invisible mathematical point particle collisions - returning null results to the detection of any sort of _SUSY_ superpartner particle-_sparticle_ increasingly complex recursive backgrounds of [hidden dimensional physics of unknown string-membrane-loop material anti-de Sitter/conformal field theory (AdS/CFT) mechanisms](https://en.wikipedia.org/wiki/AdS/CFT_correspondence) - while the 3-body problem is proven to be computationally intractable.
 Computationally intractable means a 4D spacetime human-ai worldview, such as described by [Quantum simulation of fundamental particles and forces](https://www.nature.com/articles/s42254-023-00599-8) of Bauer, Davoudi, Klco, Savage, cannot be expected to gain naturalness from any such _SUSY_ AdS/CFT hidden dimensional physics.

 ![APS Prof. Maria Spiropulu](MariaAPS2014.png)